Government waste work programme

 Building the foundations for a transformed waste system

-The new strategy is part of Objective 1: Building the foundations for a transformed waste system in our Waste reduction work programme.
+The strategy is part of Objective 1: Building the foundations for a transformed waste system in our Waste reduction work programme.

 We have also released Aotearoa New Zealand's first Emissions Reduction Plan.